Moving on after treatment for melanoma skin cancer

 For many people with melanoma, treatment can remove or destroy the cancer.
 Finishing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
 This is a very common concern in people who have had cancer.

 Your follow-up should include regular skin and lymph node exams by yourself and by your doctor.
 Along with these exams, imaging tests such as x-rays or CT scans may be recommended for some patients.
-How often you need follow-up visits depends on the stage of your melanoma when you were diagnosed and other factors.

 Seeing a new doctor

 At some point after your treatment, you may be seeing a new doctor.
 It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy (and always keep copies for yourself):